craig-dsilva/drum-machine/README.md

 # Drum Machine
 This is a drum machine I built using React and TypeScript.
+The drum audio is played when the key is pressed using the mouse or the keyboard.

 ### Features
 - Fully functional